johann-solo/oliveandmango.github.io/_posts/blog/2016-06-02-chocolate-sheet-cake-attempt.markdown

 Speaking of delicious.
 Let me tell you a little about the taste of this cake.
 A cross between a cake and a brownie was what many said about it when it was served.
 It's rich without being too decadent, light, kind of fudgey, kind of reminiscent of a pudding because of the slight stickiness of it and completely irresistible!!

 Hope you enjoy and definitely take a fork to it as soon as your finished icing it!!
-[Check out the recipe right here](http://oliveandmango.com/chocolate-sheet-cake)
+[Check out the recipe right here](http://oliveandmango.com/chocolate-sheet-cake).
+Let me know how yours turned out.